 - Unoccupied play – this is a ‘free’ form of play, when it looks like nothing is happening.
 It’s when a baby or toddler is simply exploring movements, sounds and touch, for the sake of knowing what they’re like.
 They are feeling textures on toys, they are banging objects to hear something, they are using their vocal chords, twisting their bodies, kicking, roaming and so on.
 There is no other objective except to experience the world around them.

 - Onlooker play – this is when a child is in a social situation with other kids, but doesn’t participate in the playtime activity.
 They are just observing, watching, and taking it all in.
 They might even be smiling, or laughing at what others are doing, without joining in.
-They might converse about it, but still still join.
+They might converse about it, but still not join in it.
 They are just onlookers in this stage.
-If your kid does this, you can now relax, knowing it’s a recognized form of play!
+If your kid does this, and if it concerns you, you can relax knowing it’s a recognized form of play!

 - Associative play – at this point, you’ve got children talking and wanting to play together, but they don’t quite know how to play in a coordinated way.
 There are no ‘rules,’ so to speak.
-The activity may be running in circles or out into a field because it’s just fun.
-Or ‘chasing’ each other but with nowhere to go.
-Or they are both throwing a ball at the same time, on purpose, but not to play catch (which requires coordinated rules).
+The activity may be running in circles or running out to a field because it’s just fun.
+Or, they are ‘chasing’ each other but with nowhere to go.
+They might each be throwing a ball at the same time, on purpose, but not to play catch (which requires coordinated rules).
 That all said, however aimless this type of play seems, they love it.
 They’re learning to interact with others socially, and that’s a great feeling.
 They’ve got friends they can relate to!

 - Cooperative play – this is probably the most mature type of play (for a preschooler, that is).
 This is when coordination and game ‘rules’ enter the scene.
 For example, playing ‘miniature’ versions of organized sports, or playing ‘house’ where one person is the ‘dad’ and the other is the ‘baby,’ and so on.
 The children start to identify as being part of a group, and want to ‘fit in.’
-They also, however, want to achieve an end purpose to the game they are playing, even if ‘winning’ is not involved.
+They also want to achieve a purpose to the game they are playing, even if ‘winning’ is not involved.

 Types of play based on activities and tools

 Apart from the ‘core’ 6 types of play that are common in early childhood, children also progress to other forms of play.
-These can be based on the tools they use, or the type of activity.
+These can be based on the tools they use, or the type of activity they engage in.
 Some classifications of play include: